 In response to feedback from you - our residents and fellows, the SMHS has recently updated our account with Talkspace!
 Moving forward you can send text, video, and pictures messages to your therapist and schedule four 30-minute live video appointments per month.
 (Per Month is calculated from the first time you use your live video session) This additional service comes at no cost to you, the SMHS residents and fellows.

-New Users: To register for Talkspace, go to www.talkspace.com/gwu and input your GW email address.
-After you have finished registering and have been matched with your therapist you have the opportunity to schedule an optional 10 minute live video introduction session to get you started.
+New Users: Please read the instructions before you register for Talkspace.
+Then go to Talkspace and input your GW email address (do not use your MFA email address).
+After you have finished registering and have been matched with your therapist you have the opportunity to schedule an optional 10-minute live video introduction session to get you started.